untidy-mess/ds_salary_prediction/README.md

 *	**Ridge Regression**: MAE = 19.67

 ## Productionization
+`under development`

 In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.